 Think about ways you can incorporate general imagery as you explain what you do or describe projects you’ve worked on.
 Maybe you work in HR and are talking about a project you did to improve team culture.
 Could you include a picture of your team looking happy or a stock photo of a team gathered around?
 Or if you work in operations and are describing a new process you implemented, could you find a general photo of people brainstorming to visually represent the hard work you put in?
 Even if the picture isn’t actually of you or the specific work you did, a person reading your site will be able to connect the idea of the picture with what you did—and are much more likely to remember it.

-Or, you could go the route of “creative communicator” Hannah Silverton and simply have small pictures that go with each of your skills, representing the idea and accompanying your aesthetic.
+You could go the route of “creative communicator” Hannah Silverton and simply have small pictures that go with each of your skills, representing the idea and accompanying your aesthetic.

 Looking for affordable images?
 In this article that walks you through building a personal website, we’ve provided some great resources for free photos around the web.
 Or, if you’re building your site with Squarespace, you can license stock photos from Getty Images for a lower price than you could elsewhere.